-Schools implement and improve strategic plans to ensure understanding of
+Schools implement and improve strategic plans to ensure understanding of Indigenous perspectives and knowledge.

 Partnerships with external agencies are in place and used to enhance the conditions required for student achievement.

 Sturgeon Public Schools will ensure that partnerships are developed and maintained to support student health and wellness.